ipython/ipython/docs/source/config/intro.rst

     %config IPCompleter.greedy = True

 At present, this only affects the current session - changes you make to config are not saved anywhere.
+Also, some options are only read when IPython starts, so they can't be changed like this.

 .. _profiles: